 3.)
 Problem-Solving Skills: The ability to search for information, generate alternative courses of action, weigh alternatives with respect to outcome, and select and implement an appropriate plan of action.
 Proverbs 2

 4.)
 Social Skills: The ability to communicate and behave in ways that are socially appropriate and effective.
 Romans 14:13 – Therefore let us stop passing judgment on one another.
 Instead, make up your mind not to put any stumbling block or obstacle in your brother’s way.

 5.)
 Social Support: Emotional, informational, spiritual and/or tangible support from others.
 Ecclesiastes 4:12 – Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.

 6.)
 Material Resources: Money and goods and services money can buy.
 James 2:15-16 – If a brother or sister is without clothing and in need of daily food, and one of you says to them, “Go in peace, be warmed and be filled,” and yet you do not give them what is necessary for their body, what use is that?

 People use internal and external assets (psychological and social) and specific coping skills to manage stress.
-Resources are what are available to people to develop coping repertoires.
+Resources are what is available to people to develop coping repertoires.
 External assets found through social networks such as youth ministry, small groups, counseling, family members, etc., that are potential sources of support.
 Internal assets are the personality characteristics that people draw on from within such as conviction, courage, stress tolerance, and skills to help them withstand potential stressors.
 It goes without saying that people with limited assets will struggle more and will have a higher likelihood of being overwhelmed with stress.

 So…what impact should this have on us as youth workers?